AdrianVarnier/override/level02/walkthrough.md

 *****************************************
 AAAAAAAA 0x7fffffffe500 (nil) 0x63 0x2a2a2a2a2a2a2a2a 0x2a2a2a2a2a2a2a2a 0x7fffffffe6f8 0x1f7ff9a08 0x756f63756f63 (nil) (nil) (nil) (nil) (nil) (nil) (nil) (nil) (nil) (nil) (nil) 0x100000000 (nil) 0x756e505234376848 0x45414a3561733951 0x377a7143574e6758 0x354a35686e475873 0x48336750664b394d 0xfeff00 0x4141414141414141 0x2520702520702520 0x2070252070252070 does not have access!
 ```
-The user_name buffer starts at the 28th argument, `0x4141414141414141`.
-The 27th argument contains the last 8 bytes of the pass buffer, so we can skip that and get the 5 previous arguments (40 / 8, as addresses are 8 bytes long) to display the entire password.
+`user_name` starts at the 28th index, `0x4141414141414141`.
+The 27th index contains the last 8 bytes of the pass buffer, so we can skip that and get the 5 previous arguments to display the entire password (we do 40 / 8 because addresses are 8 bytes long).

 ```Shell
 level02@OverRide:~$ ./level02